 - Be able to document the presence of lead service lines and components through historic records that the lines to be replaced are lead.
-Acceptable records include information on the age of the houses and high probability of lead lines and components being present, line installation records, etc. - Lead plumbing and components are defined as containing at least 90% or more lead by weight.
-This includes lead service lines, goosenecks, pigtails, and lead joints. - Provide an LSL Replacement Plan and Capital Improvement Plan to establish a strategy for lead line replacement that complies with all federal and State requirements. - Partial lead line replacements are not allowable.
+Acceptable records include information on the age of the houses and high probability of lead lines and components being present, line installation records, etc. - Lead plumbing and components are defined as containing at least 90% or more lead by weight. - Provide an LSL Replacement Plan and Capital Improvement Plan to establish a strategy for lead line replacement that complies with all federal and State requirements. - Partial lead line replacements are not allowable.